 ADVANCED COMPATIBILITY ENGINEERING™ (ACE™)

-If the MDX should collide head-on with a smaller and/or lighter vehicle, Advanced Compatibility Engineering™ also helps provide good engagement with the small vehicle's frame.
+If the MDX should collide head-on with a smaller and/or lighter vehicle, the Advanced Compatibility Engineering™ structure helps provide good engagement with the small vehicle's frame thanks to a special lower member that extends below the front bumper beam.
+This lower member helps ensure that if the MDX collides with a smaller vehicle, the lower front member will better engage the other vehicle's bumper system.
 This helps reduce the risk of intrusion while simultaneously helping to disperse the crash energy across a wider area at the front of the vehicle.

 IIHS SIDE IMPACT CRASHWORTHINESS EVALUATION (SICE)

-The 2010 Acura MDX was designed to achieve a "GOOD" rating in the rigorous IIHS Side Impact Crashworthiness Evaluation (SICE) evaluation, which measures how well a vehicle withstands intrusion from a large SUV in a side collision.
+The 2011 Acura MDX achieves a “GOOD” rating in the rigorous IIHS Side Impact Crashworthiness Evaluation (SICE) evaluation, which measures how well a vehicle withstands intrusion from a large SUV in a side collision.
 The MDX's high-strength steel safety cage, along with the use of high-strength side door beams, help make it resistant to intrusion.

 DRIVER AND FRONT PASSENGER DUAL-STAGE, MULTIPLE-THRESHOLD AIRBAG SUPPLEMENTAL RESTRAINT SYSTEM (SRS)

-The MDX is equipped with dual-stage, multiple-threshold front airbags (SRS)..
+Dual-stage, multiple threshold front airbags (SRS) are provided for the driver and front passenger.
 One or both of these airbags will be deployed only in the event of a sufficient frontal impact.
-If deployed, these airbags are capable of being inflated at different rates depending on crash severity, seatbelt usage and other factors..
+If deployed, these airbags are capable of being inflated at different rates depending on crash severity, seatbelt usage and/or other factors.
 Frontal airbags are designed to supplement the seatbelts to help reduce the likelihood of head and upper body injuries in frontal crashes.

 Dual-Stage, Multiple-Threshold Airbag Parameters